IBM/watson-google-assistant/README.md

 * Create a Google Assistant Action
 * Create a Node.js Express web application
-* Interact with Watson Assistant
+* Interact with Google Assistant and Watson Assistant
+* Use the conversation token to maintain the context
+* Leverage the content catalog for general, customer care, and bot control intents
+* Handle digressions during a conversation

 ![](doc/source/images/architecture.png)